-- Place rack in lower third of oven and preheat to 400 degrees Fahrenheit
+- Place rack in lower third of oven and preheat to 400 degrees.

-- Combine sugar, butter, and flour in a medium bowl and beat until smooth and creamy
+- Combine sugar, butter and flour in medium bowl and beat until smooth and creamy.

 - Add eggs, one at a time, beating well after each addition.
 Stir in buttermilk, vanilla and salt.

 Share this Post